findy-network/findy-issuer-tool/README.md

 Utility (UI) Node.js tool and sample project for issuing and verifying with Findy agency.

+The tool works as a helper UI for
+* create schemas and credential definitions to ledger
+* test different Aries protocols (connecting, issuing, verifying, message sending) through Findy agency.

+The project demonstrates how to implement JS-based issuer/verifier application with Findy agency.
+Check details [in the source code](./api/src/agent/index.js).
+In addition to the protocol starters, the agent module has functionality for the cloud agent listening.
+That means the app gets notified of all the cloud agent events.
+It also shows how to handle the verification requests through the agency question/answer interface.

 ## Setup environment

 1. This app utilises Findy agency for issuing and verifying credentials.
 You can either connect to a cloud installation of Findy agency or [launch agency locally](https://github.com/findy-network/findy-wallet-pwa/blob/master/tools/env/README.md).